The Sword in the Stone Part I

 - Absurdly Youthful Mother: By this point, Hunith.
 Especially considering it's been five years (in-show) that we saw her last.

 - All Your Base Are Belong to Us

 - Anachronism Stew: Arthur is wearing modern rain boots in the scene where he has to pretend to be a simpleton.
-Since there's no way that could have been considered medieval, that had to be a subtle Take That to those who complain about the Anachronism Stew.
+Since there's no way that could have been considered medieval (and they disappear immediately afterwards), that had to be a subtle Take That to those who complain about the Anachronism Stew.

 - Barbarian Tribe: The Southrons

 - Back for the Finale: Hunith

 - Ballroom Blitz: Morgana attacks whilst Camelot is distracted by the Beltane feast.

 - Bare Your Midriff: Arthur in his peasant's disguise, which is much too small.